sanjanapeddada-droid/Plant-Monitoring-System/README.md

 ##  Purpose and Benefits

-This project aims to monitor indoor plant conditions using smart sensors.
+This project aims to monitor plant conditions using smart sensors.
 The system continuously tracks temperature, light levels, soil moisture, water levels, and humidity to help plant owners take better care of their plants.

 ###  Benefits:
 - Prevents over or under watering
 - Warns if the light exposure is too high or too low
-- Real time environmental feedback (humidity, temperature, light, water)
+- Monitors and displays real time data recieved from the sensors. (humidity, temperature, light, water and moisture)
 - Easy to use GUI with historical data

 ---